Clementine Barnabet

 Clementine Barnabet (c.
 1894 – after 1923) was an American suspected serial killer.
 She initially confessed to perpetrating at least two mass murders in February and November 1911, and while in custody, Barnabet claimed involvement in a total of 35 killings in the Acadiana region of Louisiana and southeastern Texas, taking responsibility for nineteen of them.
 Authorities would link her to several more unsolved cases in both states, including some committed during her stay in jail, bringing the upper estimate of connected murders up to 52.
 Barnabet was charged with nineteen counts of murder, but ultimately convicted of just one.
-Barnabet was released from custody in 1923, her subsequent activities and whereabouts completely unknown.
+Barnabet was released from custody in 1923, her subsequent activities and whereabouts are completely unknown.

 In the 21st century, doubt has since been cast on Barnabet's confession.
 Historians have characterized the coverage on the murders as sensationalist, playing off of racial stereotypes and overhyping the violence, particularly supposed sexual and hoodoo elements, resulting in a moral panic.
 Professor Vance McLaughlin wrote: "Between 1911 and 1912, in towns along the Southern Pacific railroad line running through Louisiana and Texas, a minimum of twelve African-American families were murdered in their homes.
 All the murders occurred at night and an axe was used to fracture the skulls of the victims.
 Only one person, Clementine Barnabet, was ever punished for any of these homicides".